 Jill Bolte Taylor, Ph.D.

-New York Times bestselling author, “My Stroke of Insight: A Brain Scientist’s Personal Journey”
+“My Stroke of Insight: A Brain Scientist’s Personal Journey”

 Dr. Jill Bolte Taylor is a Harvard-trained and published neuroanatomist who experienced a severe hemorrhage in the left hemisphere of her brain in 1996.
 On the afternoon of this rare form of stroke (AVM), she could not walk, talk, read, write, or recall any of her life.
 It took eight years for Dr. Jill to completely recover all of her functions and thinking ability.
 She is the author of the New York Times bestselling memoir My Stroke of Insight: A Brain Scientist’s Personal Journey.

 Anti-NMDA Receptor Encephalitis Survivor

 Emily Gavigan was diagnosed with Anti-NMDA Receptor Encephalitis in 2010 during her junior year at the University of Scranton, after over a year of misdiagnoses.
 She went on to graduate with a double major in English literature and business management in December 2012.
 She holds a master’s degree in publishing from Rosemont College and works as a technical writer at Sanofi Pasteur.
 Ms. Gavigan is passionate about spreading awareness of autoimmune encephalitis so that no one else has to go undiagnosed for as long as she did.

 Co-founder, Beyond the Chair